wasmerio/wasmer.io/_posts/wasmer-2.1.md

 Due to App Store JIT compiler restrictions, building WebAssembly components for iOS required pre-approval from Apple or users manually installed the modules on devices.
 With Wasmer 2.1, you can precompile a `.wasm` into a `.dylib` and then load it using the Dylib Engine at runtime.
 No App Store pre-approval is required.
 You can find a complete example here:

 [https://github.com/wasmerio/wasmer/tree/master/tests/integration/ios/DylibExample](https://github.com/wasmerio/wasmer/tree/master/tests/integration/ios/DylibExample)

+## New language integrations!

+We couldn't be happier about the new language integrations of Wasmer created by our awesome community.
+The integrations allow developers to WebAssembly in even more languages:

+* [Wasmer Lisp](https://github.com/helmutkian/cl-wasm-runtime): Were you interested in using WebAssembly from a functional language?
+This is for you!
+* [Wasmer Crystal](https://github.com/naqvis/wasmer-crystal): [Crystal](https://crystal-lang.org/) is a Ruby-like language with C-like performance

 # Install Wasmer now